CastleLabs/ChatBot-Training/training.md

 - Perfect for combining with other Hudson Valley attractions

 6.1 Website Topic URL Map
-For targeted chatbot responses, here’s a map of all publicly available topics and their URLs:
+For targeted chatbot responses, here’s a map of all publicly available topics and their URLs, please give relevant links in addition to your response when these topics are asked about:

 # Castle Fun Center Website Topic URL Map